** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 RESIZE(a, 6); - the result is array a = [1, 2, 3, 4, null, null]

-SUBARRAY() - Creates a new array that will be the subarray of the main array.
+SUBARRAY() - This function creates a new array that will be the subarray of the main array.
 The new array contains elements between from and to position of the main array.
 Elements on from position and to position are included in the subarray.
-If to position is greater than the size of the main array, returned subarray will be between from position and the last element of the main array.
+If to position is greater than the size of the main array, the returned subarray will be between from position and the last element of the main array.

 var a = [1, 2, 3, 4];